mikependon/RepoDB.NET/pages/features/hints.md

 ## Hints

-This is the feature that would allow you to optimize the operations from your database.
-It is a keyword that is usually being added into the DML SQL statements to further optimize the execution of your commands.
+This is the feature that would allow you to optimize the command executions towards the database.
+It is a keyword that is usually being added into the SQL statements (DML) to further optimize the execution of your commands.
 Please the Microsoft document [here](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver15).

 > In this tutorial, we will use the SQL Server as the database and C# as the programming language.